shamil-sadigov/Distributed-Circuit-Breaker/README.md

 What if we want to share the same circuit breaker with other services in order for them to be also aware of that the external system unhealthiness ?

+// TODO: Add reference for circuit breaker

-## In-Memory Circuit breaker usesage scenario (without this library)
+## Singleton Circuit breaker approach

 Let's say that we have some order service that can place order.